R1a – Western Slavic Potts Family Line

 M458 -> PF7521 -> L260 (Western Slavic) -> YP256 -> YP254 (Polish) – > Y2905 -> YP415 (Frederick Potts and Samuel Potts samples – see below).

-Two of the Potts “Prussian or Dutch Brothers” DNA samples come from descendants of Frederick Potts (ca. 1750 -).
-Both samples are from descendants of Frederick Potts son Thomas Jefferson Potts – one via son Milton Vivion Potts and another son David Dillard Potts.
+Three of the Potts “Prussian or Dutch Brothers” DNA samples come from descendants of Frederick Potts (ca. 1750 -).
+Both samples are from descendants of Frederick Potts son Thomas Jefferson Potts – one via son Milton Vivion Potts and two from son David Dillard Potts.
 The samples are one mutation off from each other at marker XXXX in a 37 marker result.

 - Frederick Potts (B. ca 1750 in Colebrooksdale, Berks County, Pennsylvania).
 His descendants lived and died in Clark and Nicholas Counties in Kentucky and Boone, Missouri.
 He is likely to have died and be buried in one of these three locations.
 He may have been born in Oley Pennsylvania, Holland or Prussia (Poland).
 The author of this website is his descendant.

 - Samuel Potts (b.
 14 Apr 1791 – d.
 3 Aug 1856) – Born in either Kentucky or Virginia and died in Daviess County, Indiana in 1856.
 Lived in Nicholas, Kentucky in 1810.
 It is very likely his line descends from Frederick Potts above (or his father).

 In order to understand how the Potts Western Slavic line fits into a broader ancestry we must work our way backwards back up the SNP map.
 The descriptions below will move in reverse chronological order from the most recent times to most ancient.

 Below is a physical location Google map of last know ancestors of yDNA matches for the Frederick Potts (ca. 1750) and Samuel Potts (1791-1856) yDNA.